iluwatar/java-design-patterns/adapter/README.md

 Wrapper

 ## Intent
 Convert the interface of a class into another interface the clients expect.
-Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.
+The adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

 ## Explanation

-Real world example
+Real-world example

 > Consider that you have some pictures in your memory card and you need to transfer them to your computer.
-In order to transfer them you need some kind of adapter that is compatible with your computer ports so that you can attach memory card to your computer.
+To transfer them you need some kind of adapter that is compatible with your computer ports so that you can attach a memory card to your computer.
 In this case card reader is an adapter.
-> Another example would be the famous power adapter; a three legged plug can't be connected to a two pronged outlet, it needs to use a power adapter that makes it compatible with the two pronged outlet.
+> Another example would be the famous power adapter; a three-legged plug can't be connected to a two-pronged outlet, it needs to use a power adapter that makes it compatible with the two-pronged outlet.
 > Yet another example would be a translator translating words spoken by one person to another

 In plain words